 St. Mary, Star of the Sea school was begun in 1877.
 In 1914, a new school building was built at Battery Avenue and Gittings Street, and was staffed by the Sisters of St. Joseph.
 In 1972, the school merged with the previous Holy Cross and Our Lady of Good Counsel schools to become the South Baltimore Area Community School.
 In 1982, this consolidated school became the Catholic Community School of South Baltimore.

 On March 26, 2001, the celebration of the Feast of the Annunciation, St. Mary, Star of the Sea parish celebrated it 130th anniversary.
 More recent pastors at St. Mary's included Father Jack Lippold in the 1980s, Father Glenn Byrne in the early 1990s and current Auxiliary Bishop of Baltimore, Most Reverend Mitchell T. Rozanski in the late 1990s.
 Fr.
 Tom Malia became pastor in 1999 and he was succeeded by Father Ray Martin in 2002, pastor of Our Lady of Good Counsel.
 It was at that time the three parishes of Holy Cross, St. Mary, Star of the Sea and Our Lady of Good Counsel came under direction of one leader, forming the Catholic Community of South Baltimore, though each still a separate canonical parish.
 Fr.
 Patrick Carrion succeeded Fr.
-Martin in January 2008, and Fr.
-Joshua Laws became the parish administrator in July 2019.
+Martin in January 2008, Fr.
+Joshua Laws became the parish administrator in July 2019, followed by Fr.
+Kevin Ewing in 2024.